Robert G. Wilhelm

 Robert Gerard Wilhelm (born June 27, 1960) is an American mechanical engineer.

-Wilhelm holds the Kate Foster professorship in Mechanical and Materials Engineering at the University of Nebraska — Lincoln.
+Wilhelm consults in areas of engineering, leadership, innovation, and economic development.
+In 2025 he retired as the Kate Foster professor in Mechanical and Materials Engineering at the University of Nebraska — Lincoln.
 From 2018 to 2023 he served as the Vice Chancellor for Research and Economic Development at UNL.

 Before joining the University of Nebraska — Lincoln, he served as Vice Chancellor for Research and Economic Development at the University of North Carolina at Charlotte.
 There, he also held a faculty appointment as a professor.

 His expertise is in precision engineering and advanced manufacturing.

 Early life and education

 Bob Wilhelm was born June 27, 1960, in Mobile, Alabama.
 As a child, his family moved to Raleigh, North Carolina, where his father, William J. Wilhelm, earned a PhD in Civil Engineering at North Carolina State University.
 Their family relocated to Morgantown, West Virginia when William J. Wilhelm joined the West Virginia University civil and environmental engineering faculty.
 While there, Wilhem's mother, Patricia Zietz, earned a Bachelor of Arts in elementary education and Master of Arts in special education.
 Later, his father joined Wichita State University as the Dean of the College of Engineering, and their family relocated to Wichita, Kansas.

 Wilhelm earned a Bachelor of Science in Industrial Engineering from Wichita State University in 1981, after beginning coursework at West Virginia University from 1977 to 1979.
 From 1981 to 1982, he studied the history of science and technology at the University of Leicester and the Ironbridge Gorge Museum as a Rotary Foundation Fellow.
 In 1984, he earned a Master of Science in Industrial Engineering from Purdue University.
 In 1992, he received a Ph.D. in Mechanical Engineering from the University of Illinois.